Brandon Lowe Preview, Player Props: Rays vs. Mariners

-Brandon Lowe -- with a slugging percentage of .667 in his past 10 games, including three home runs -- will be in action for the Tampa Bay Rays versus the Seattle Mariners, with George Kirby on the mound, on September 8 at 6:40 PM ET.
+After batting .250 with two doubles, two home runs, five walks and eight RBI in his past 10 games, Brandon Lowe and the Tampa Bay Rays face the Seattle Mariners (who will start Bryan Woo) at 4:05 PM ET on Saturday.

-He had a one-hit showing in his most recent game (1-for-4) against the Mariners.
+He had a hitless showing in his most recent game (0-for-4) against the Mariners.

 Brandon Lowe Game Info & Props vs. the Mariners